 - Dice the tomatoes and peppers into small cubes.

 - Heat the oil in the kettle/pot.
-Fry the fattier pieces of goose to melt down some fat and get them a golden-brown color.
+Fry the fattier pieces of the goose to melt down some fat and get them a golden-brown colour.
 Remove the goose pieces from the kettle and set them aside.

 - Lightly fry the chopped garlic and onions until golden